-Business intelligence (BI) tools are on the rise with 76% of C-level technology executives expecting to increase their BI and analytics budgets.
+81% of executives said their organisations have increased their data and analytics investments over the past two years.
 Why?
 Data management solutions enable better decision making, improve operational efficiencies, and increase competitive advantages.

 However, when investing in data management, predictive analytics, or business intelligence solutions, most firms make a critical error: They don’t know which pieces of knowledge they need.
 It isn’t until after they’ve invested in an intelligence solution that they realise the tool is useless without better data.